Site icon Discover Ninh Binh

 Ingredients to make Banh Chung

-As well as Tet, Banh Chung will also be prepared for the anniversaries of the Hung Kings (one of Vietnam’s largest events celebrated on the 10th day of the third lunar month).
-Its ingredients include glutinous rice, mung bean, black pepper, fatty pork, salt, and shallots.
-Fish sauce is sometimes used to enhance the taste.
+People prepare Bánh Chưng for Tết and for the anniversaries of the Hùng Kings.
+Vietnamese people celebrate the Hung King Festival – one of the country’s largest events – on the 10th day of the third lunar month.
+Bánh Chưng ingredients include glutinous rice, mung bean, black pepper, fatty pork, salt, and shallots.
+Cooks often use fish sauce to enhance the taste..

 A Long Process